-Hawks aim to dominate possession intelligently, selecting the right moments to progress the play and penetrate the opposition.
+Hawks aim to keep possession intelligently, selecting the right moments to progress the play and penetrate the opposition to make goalscoring chances.

 To do so, we aim to develop Hawks players with outstanding skills and decision-making abilities in all four aspects of the in-possession philosophy:

 The fluid nature of the game means each aspect of possession is closely linked.
 Similarly, possession may be lost at any stage, prompting a transition to the defensive philosophy.

 The Hawks goalkeeper will play an important role in all aspects of the in-possession playing philosophy.

 Counter-attacking is the execution of quick and incisive attacking play with the aim of exploiting opponents’ defensive state to create goalscoring opportunities.